cioalternatives/website/readme.md

 * Funding mechanisms and criteria for success
 * The software selection process, including the winning candidate and all evaluated vendors

+<h2>Who are the reviewers?</h2>

+The reviewers are sourced from the leading software and Fortune 500 companies.
+If you'd like to apply to be a paid reviewer, contact apply@cioalternatives.com.

+<h2>How does this work?</h2>

+Clients pay for the reviewers time.
+Please contact sales@cioalternatives.com.

 <h2>Popular Software and Services Categories Covered</h2>

 * Compute